xero/moebius-web/README.md

 # Mirror - m

 Mirrors the drawing activity in the opposing side of the screen.
+Any characters that have a mirrored equivalent in the x-axis will also be flipped in the process.

 # Fill - n